laravel/docs/upgrade.md

 #### Resource Parameters Are Singular By Default

-In previous versions of Laravel, route parameters registered using `Route::resource` where not "singularized".
+In previous versions of Laravel, route parameters registered using `Route::resource` were not "singularized".
 This could lead to some unexpected behavior when registering route model bindings.
 For example, given the following `Route::resource` call:

     Route::resource('photos', 'PhotoController');